 HISGBF1 – use this in communications with us.

 - examine course content requirements outlining themes, key concepts, causal links and individuals

 - explore engaging classroom strategies for linear learning

 - unpick assessment objectives and develop skills and techniques for exam success

 - investigate requirements and approaches to address the nominated site question linked to The Globe Theatre in 2019.

 Carmel Bones is a teaching and learning enthusiast.
-An advanced skills teacher, author, trainer and examiner, she now works in schools internationally helping to optimise outcomes for learners and teachers.
+An advanced skills teacher, author, trainer and examiner, now working in schools internationally helping to optimise outcomes for learners and teachers.
 In January 2017 she presented a 360 VR tour of Hardwick Hall at Bett.
 She has written history materials for BBC Bitesize and Clickview.
 She is a member of the Historical Association's Secondary Committee and in 2017 was delighted to be made an honorary fellow.
 She is delighted to use her expertise since she has taught the topic of Elizabethan England for 20 years and has recently co-authored the AQA and OCR B GCSE Hodder History My Revision Notes both published Winter 2017-18.

 All teachers of the new GCSE History specification.